 - Tongs.

 - Chef's knife, 8".
-I can't live without my dimpled Japanese knife.
+I can't live without my dimpled Mac Japanese knife.
 It's my arm extension (that's how you should feel).

 - Citrus reamer.
 I have a citrus press that is a nice sturdy one with a handle.
 I love it.
 But something made of glass or wood is excellent too.
-Or, just use the fork and scoop the seeds by putting your hand underneath.
+Or just use the fork and scoop the seeds by putting your hand underneath.

-- Measuring cup.
+- Measuring cup and spoons.

-Answers to your Burning Questions
+Answers to your Burning Questions (FAQ)

 No, the chili corn salsa is not.
 Poblano chilis rank pretty low on the Scoville scale (the standard for measuring the heat of various chili peppers), so they're very mild.
 It can be mellowed further by omitting the diced jalapeño.